 There’s no “cure” for toddler teeth grinding and, unfortunately, no way to prevent it from happening (aside from doing what you can to keep your toddler relaxed!)
-Like so many other things, your toddler’s teeth grinding is probably a phase that will more than likely pass with time and just needs to be “waited out”.
+Like so many other things, your toddler’s teeth grinding is a phase that will probably pass with time and just needs to be “waited out”.
 If your parenting instincts are telling you it’s more serious than that, however, follow your gut and seek medical help.

 Does your toddler grind his teeth at night?
 What tips do you have on dealing with teeth grinding?

 Please be sure to pick up your FREE copy of Toddler Sleep Secrets, our e-Book offering tips to help your toddler sleep better.
 For those persistent nighttime struggles, check out The 3-Step System to Help Your Baby Sleep (babies) or The 5-Step System to Better Toddler Sleep (toddlers).
 Using a unique approach and practical tools for success, our e-books help you and your baby sleep through the night and nap better.
-For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan™ you can feel good about!
+For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations.
+With our consultations, you’ll receive a Personalized Sleep Plan® you can feel good about!
 Sometimes it’s not that you can’t make a plan.
 Sometimes you’re just too tired to.